datastax/release-notes/DSE_5.1_Release_Notes.md

 ## 5.1.21 DSE CommitLog

-* fixed a bug where some part of the commit log might not be replayed after injecting a foreign sstable to a node or, on 6.8, after zero-copy streaming of an sstable (DB-4629)
+* Fixed a bug where some part of the commit log might not be replayed after injecting a foreign sstable to a node or, on 6.8, after zero-copy streaming of an sstable (DB-4629)

 ## 5.1.21 DSE Repair

-* fixed a bug when in rare cases a terminated repair session would leak on-heap memory (DB-4833)
+* Fixed a bug when in rare cases a terminated repair session would leak on-heap memory (DB-4833)

 ## 5.1.21 DSE Tools

 * SSTablePartitions tool will no longer fail with "histogram overflowed" when its working for the server code (DB-2952)
-* SStableloader now uses native_transport_port_ssl over native_transport_port when passed a config file with the property set (DB-4632)
+* SStableloader now uses `native_transport_port_ssl` over `native_transport_port` when passed a config file with the property set (DB-4632)

 ## DataStax Enterprise 5.1.20